How not to lose out when transferring a USD balance from PayPal to a UK bank account

 Linking your TransferWise account to PayPal

-It seems not all of PayPal’s customer service team are aware that they can link a US bank account to a UK PayPal account.
-Some will flat out refuse, claiming it’s not possible to do, yet other team members will happily do it without a problem.
+At first, it seemed that not all of PayPal’s customer service team are aware that they can link a US bank account to a UK PayPal account.
+Some would flat out refuse, claiming it’s not possible to do, yet other team members will happily do it without a problem.

-We’ve spoken to a few bloggers who had to call up 2 or 3 times to get the account added, but once they got through to someone who knew what they were doing, it was set up in a matter of minutes and ready for them to transfer funds.
+We have spoken to a few people who had to call up 2 or 3 times to get the account added, but once they got through to someone who knew what they were doing, it was set up in a matter of minutes and ready for them to transfer funds.

 Others who called said that the customer service advisor was hit with an error message when they tried to do it, but that the advisor was able to override it and eventually add the account.

-So persevere!
+However, some readers are still managing to get through to the right person and get their account added – so please, persevere!
 By all means, politely end the call with your current advisor and call back a few minutes later if needs be.
-Until the day all of their advisors are up to speed with this, it’s just a small extra step to take, but worth it for the hundreds (or thousands) of pounds in fees you’ll save over the years.
+It’s an extra step to take, but worth it for the hundreds (or thousands) of pounds in fees you’ll save over the years.

 How much can I save?